nikolailehbrink/streamwind-package/README.md

 # Streamwind Color Utility

-This package provides utility functions to generate color shades and map colors from a `theme.json` file to a `tailwind.config.js` file.
+A utility to generate and map color shades from a given theme configuration, designed for the Streamwind boilerplate Wordpress theme and suitable for integration with frameworks like Tailwind CSS.
+It provides functions to access nested theme properties, generate shades for a given color, and map colors with their shades from a theme configuration file.

 ## Features